dominictarr/rpc-stream/readme.markdown

 ## rant

-There are a bunch of people have already written node rpc systems, but non of them has done it _right_ yet.
+There are a bunch of people have already written node rpc systems, but most of them has done it _right_ yet.
 My beef is that all these systems is that they are tightly coupled to, or wrapped around servers. what if I want to encrypt the messages? what if I want to send the messages over stdin/out, or over ssh? of write them to a temp file? there is one abstraction that matches all of these cases; the `Stream`

 I should just be able to do this: